-Video of Fire Finder
+Video: Fire Finder Overview

 Fire Finder is your best source for finding information and images of wildfires in the United States.
 Display fire data on a convenient map with satellite imagery or choose from a list of fires.